×

 We asked expats in La barra what banks they use and there advice about banking.
 They advised:

 "Expats considering retirement in La Barra, Uruguay should be aware that the official language is Spanish, so learning the language or having a basic understanding would be beneficial.
 The cost of living is relatively high compared to other Latin American countries, but it is still lower than in North America or Western Europe.
 Healthcare in Uruguay is of a high standard, with both public and private options available.
 Expats can buy into the national healthcare system or opt for private health insurance.
 Uruguay has a temperate climate, with warm summers and mild winters, which may be a draw for those looking to escape harsher weather.
 However, it can get quite windy, especially in coastal areas like La Barra.
 The country is known for its safety and stability, with a low crime rate compared to other Latin American countries.
 However, like anywhere, it's important to take standard precautions to protect your personal safety and belongings.
 Uruguay has a straightforward residency process, and foreign income (like social security or pensions) is not taxed.
 However, it's recommended to consult with a local attorney to understand the legal and financial implications of moving.
 La Barra itself is a small, upscale beach town known for its beautiful beaches, vibrant nightlife, and arts scene.
 It's less bustling than the nearby city of Punta del Este, but still offers plenty of amenities and activities.
 Public transportation in Uruguay is reliable and inexpensive, but many expats choose to buy a car for more freedom to explore.
 Driving in Uruguay is on the right-hand side of the road.
 Finally, Uruguayans are known for their friendly and welcoming attitude towards foreigners.
-Integrating into the local community and culture can greatly enhance the expat experience," said one expat in La barra.
+Integrating into the local community and culture can greatly enhance the expat experience," said one expat who made the move to La barra.

 What do expats in La barra appreciate most about the local culture?